nagypet/wsstepbystep/README.md

 * step23: Installing Prometheus and Grafana
 * step24: Retry on database connection failure
 * step25: Using SQL-Server instead of PostgreSQL
+* step26: Security - Using the Keycloak authentication server